d3sformal/debug-infra-gentests/notes/00-progress-updates.md

 ### Issues

 * "diagonal" test cases are not skipped (instrumenting `n`-th call with `n`-th set of captured arguments is the same as running the original uninstrumented binary)
+    * discussed -> no issue (they could still differ, esp. with nondeterministic programs)
 * *paralelization potential*: the current implementation of the test coordinator waits for each test separately, I believe that test cases can be multiplexed by the same mechanism as the test case termination / test case messages are handled - `poll` with a timeout
 * shared state - an obvious issue that comes from parallelization of the testing phase
     * `llcap-server` testing can be forced to be sequential (is not currently sequential - TODO?)